-- 1.7.
-In producing this strategy, we have developed objectives that promote equality, diversity and inclusion in Merton by: - listening to our diverse communities and understanding that everyone is unique and "one size does not fit all" - taking measures to address existing inequality and differential service outcomes - developing strong partnerships with our Voluntary and Community Sector to work towards co-producing the delivery of services that increase access to services and opportunities that nurture Civic Pride - seeking opportunities for building a sustainable future for all - appreciating the different backgrounds cultures and experiences that make Merton a great place to live, work and visit. - 1.8.
-In developing objectives that promote equality, diversity and inclusion in Merton we have also recognised that there are a number of groups of people with shared characteristics, beyond the nine characteristics protected by the Equality Act 2010, who are at risk of experiencing disadvantage in accessing Council services and in other aspects of their day to day lives.
-The Council will, therefore, consider these groups to be within the scope of this Strategy and, in particular, will take into account those characteristics when undertaking Equality Impact Assessments.
-The four identified groups / characteristics are: - Care experienced young people; - Armed forces veterans; - One-parent households; - Socio-economic status.
+- 1.11.
+In producing this strategy, we have developed objectives that promote equality, diversity and inclusion, as well as nurturing civic pride in Merton by: - listening to our diverse communities and understanding that everyone is unique and "one size does not fit all" - taking measures to address existing inequality and differential service outcomes - developing strong partnerships with our Voluntary and Community Sector to work towards co-producing the delivery of services that increase access to services and opportunities that nurture Civic Pride - seeking opportunities for building a sustainable future for all - appreciating the different backgrounds cultures and experiences that make Merton a great place to live, work and visit. - 1.12.
+The Council recognises that as well as our obligations to promote and enable equality, diversity and inclusion across the borough in the way we deliver services, we also have a key responsibility to our own workforce, both current and future.
+We are committed to creating an environment that drives systemic change and works to ensure that we bring to life our pledges, remain committed to our values, and embed a diverse and inclusive culture that allows everyone to realise their potential.
+As an organisation our Equality, Diversity and Inclusion approach will include fair recruitment, continuous education and awareness of EDI to make everyone feel their uniqueness is valued, and ensure all staff are comfortable in their own skin.
+The Council's people strategy, 'Our People and Culture' is where we set out our equalities objectives as they relate to our workforce.
+Our People and Culture should, therefore, be viewed as a companion document to the Equality, Diversity and Inclusion Strategy.